-On the other hand, everyone agrees that the more fixed disk capacity you have, the better off you are.
-The advertised system has a 1TB hard drive, an average size by today's standards.
-The storage capacity of a fixed (or hard) disk is not the only thing to consider, however.
+The storage capacity of a hard disk is not the only thing to consider, however.
 A large disk isn't very helpful if it is too slow for its host system.
-The computer in our ad has a hard drive that rotates at 7200 revolutions per minute (RPM).
+The computer in our ad has a hard drive that rotates at 7200 revolutions per minute (RPMs).
 To the knowledgeable reader, this indicates (but does not state outright) that this is a fairly fast drive.
 Usually, disk speeds are stated in terms of the number of milliseconds required (on average) to access data on the disk, in addition to how fast the disk rotates.
+There is no RPM value listed for the SSD because there are no moving parts.

-Rotational speed is only one of the determining factors in the overall performance of a disk.
+Rotational speed is only one of the determining factors in the overall performance of a hard disk.
 The manner in which it connects to-or interfaces with-the rest of the system is also important.
-The advertised system uses a SATA (serial advanced technology attachment or serial ATA) disk interface.
+The advertised system uses a

+SATA (serial advanced technology attachment or serial ATA) disk interface.
 This is an evolutionary storage interface that has replaced IDE, or integrated drive electronics.
 Another common interface is EIDE, enhanced integrated drive electronics, a cost-effective hardware interface alternative for mass storage devices.
 EIDE contains special circuits that allow it to enhance a computer's connectivity, speed, and memory capability.
 Most ATA, IDE, and EIDE systems share the main system bus with the processor and memory, so the movement of data to and from the disk is also dependent on the speed of the system bus.

 Whereas the system bus is responsible for all data movement internal to the computer, ports allow movement of data to and from devices external to the computer.
 Our ad speaks of two different ports with the line, "10 USB ports, 1 serial port."
 Serial ports transfer data by sending a series of electrical pulses across one or two data lines.
 Another type of port some computers have is a parallel port.
 Parallel ports use at least eight data lines, which are energized simultaneously to transmit data.
 Many new computers no longer come with serial or parallel ports, but instead have only USB ports.
-USB (universal serial bus) is a popular external bus that supports Plug-and-Play installation (the ability to configure devices automatically) as well as hot plugging (the ability to add and remove devices while the computer is running).
+USB (universal serial bus) is a popular external bus that supports plug-and-play installation (the ability to configure devices automatically) as well as hot plugging (the ability to add and remove devices while the computer is running).

 Expansion slots are openings on the motherboard where various boards can be plugged in to add new capabilities to a computer.
 These slots can be used for such things as additional memory, video cards, sound cards, network cards, and modems.
 Some systems augment their main bus with dedicated I/O buses using these expansion slots.
 Peripheral Component Interconnect (PCI) is one such I/O bus standard that supports the connection of multiple peripheral devices.
-PCI, developed by the Intel Corporation, operates at high speeds and also supports Plug-and-Play.
+PCI, developed by Intel, operates at high speeds and also supports plug-and-play.

-PCI is an older standard (it has been around since 1993) and was superseded by PCI-x in 2004.
-PCI-x basically doubled the bandwidth of regular PCI.
-Both PCI and PCI-x are parallel in operation.
-In 2004, PCI express (PCIe) replaced PCI-x.
-PCIe operates in serial and is currently the standard in today's computers.
-In the ad, we see the computer has 1 PCI slot, 1 PCI x 16 slot, and 2 PCI x 1 slots.
-This computer also has Bluetooth (a wireless technology allowing the transfer of information over short distances) and an HDMI port (High-Definition Multimedia Interface, used to transmit audio and video).
+PCI is an older standard (it has been around since 1993) and was superseded by PCI-X (PCI eXtended) in 2004.
+PCI-X basically doubled the bandwidth of regular PCI.
+Both PCI and PCI-X are parallel in operation.
+In 2004, PCI Express (PCIe) was introduced to replace PCI-X. PCIe operates in serial, giving each peripheral device its own dedicated bus.
+In the ad, we see the computer has one PCI slot, one PCI x 16 slots, and two PCI x one slot.
+This computer also has an HDMI port (High-Definition Multimedia Interface, used to transmit audio and video).